hessu/aprsc/doc/README.md

 new versions are announced.
 Like any new software, aprsc is likely to contain new bugs, and some upgrades might have a high priority.

-If you're not prepared to upgrade often, please wait for a few months – it should be more peaceful then.
+If you're not prepared to upgrade often, please wait for a few months, it should be more peaceful then.
 Documentation is not there yet, either, but if you're an experienced APRS-IS server operator, there should be no big surprises around.